chocolatey/choco-wiki/Home.md

 ###How is chocolatey different than NuGet and/or OpenWrap?
 Chocolatey is a machine package manager.
 Where NuGet/OW are focused on developer library packages, chocolatey is focused on applications and tools, and not necessarily developer focused.

-###Is there something I can watch to show me this?
+###Is there a video I can watch to show me chocolatey in action?
 There is!
-This is a long video due to slow internet connections, but watch the first 1:30ish minutes and the last 1:30ish minutes and that will give you a general idea.
+This is a long video due to slow internet connections, but watch the first 1:30ish minutes and the last 1:30ish minutes and that will give you a general idea. [http://www.youtube.com/watch?v=N-hWOUL8roU](http://www.youtube.com/watch?v=N-hWOUL8roU)
-<iframe width="560" height="349" src="http://www.youtube.com/embed/N-hWOUL8roU" frameborder="0" allowfullscreen></iframe>

 ##Information